-Similarly, a timed entry call and a conditional entry call with an else-part that happens to begin with a delay statement differ only in the use of "else" vs "or" (or even "then abort" in the case of an asynchronous_select statement).
+Similarly, a timed entry call and a conditional entry call with an else-part that happens to begin with a delay statement differ only in the use of “else” vs “or” (or even “then abort” in the case of an asynchronous_select statement).

-Probably the most common correctness problem resulting from the use of one kind of expression where a syntactically similar expression should have been used has to do with the use of short-circuit vs. non-short-circuit Boolean-valued operations (for example, "and then" and "or else" vs "and" and "or"), as in
+Probably the most common correctness problem resulting from the use of one kind of expression where a syntactically similar expression should have been used has to do with the use of short-circuit vs. non-short-circuit Boolean-valued operations (for example, “and then” and “or else” vs and and or), as in

 if (P /= null) and (P.all.Count > 0) then ... end if;

--- should have used "and then" to avoid dereferencing null
+-- should have used “and then” to avoid dereferencing null

-6.25.2 Guidance to language users

-Follow the mitigation mechanisms of subclause 6.25.5 of ISO/IEC 24772-1:2022.

-Consider using short-circuit forms by default (errors resulting from the incorrect use of short-circuit forms are much less common), though this can make it more difficult to express the distinction between the cases where short-circuited evaluation is known to be needed (either for correctness or for performance) and those where it is not.
+Errors resulting from the incorrect use of short-circuit forms are much less common, but it can make it more difficult to express the distinction between the cases where short-circuited evaluation is known to be needed (either for correctness or for performance) and those where it is not.

+6.25.2 Avoidance mechanisms for language users

+Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

+Apply the mitigation mechanisms of subclause 6.25.5 of ISO/IEC 24772-1:2022;

+Consider using short-circuit forms by default.

 6.26 Dead and deactivated code [XYQ]